oshoura/Predict-Language/README.md

 ## Usage
 Download the repo from github and run `main.py`.
 Do not change the directory structure.
 That should open up a new window with instructions on how to use the application.
 Upload a document of your choice and the model will predict it is one of 7 languages: Croatian, Dutch, English, French, German, Spanish, Romanian.
 It will display the top 3 most likely languages.

+## Outcomes
+- I learned how to a KNN model works and how to evaluate different distance functions and when to use each
+- Got more comfortable with python when I was still learning the language
+- Used tkinter for the first time as a way to demo my models